mmkuang/grayclhn.github.io/blog/_posts/2013-06-07-incanter-update.md

 anyone's read my blog.
 But I think my original point still stands.
-Looking for a variable named `xtxi` used to estimate OLS is a quick and dirty way to evaluate a statistics package, because inverting the *X'X* matrix is numerically unsound compared to other methods of estimating OLS—R, for example, does not use solve for OLS, [it uses the QR decomposition][3b].
+Looking for a variable named `xtxi` used to estimate OLS is a quick and dirty way to evaluate a statistics package, because inverting the
+$X'X$ matrix is numerically unsound compared to other methods of estimating OLS—R, for example, does not use solve for OLS, [it uses the QR decomposition][3b].